Caveat: most of this information is from 2006 and may be out of date. Also, I'm assuming basic familiarity with Hong Kong's geography.

 There's a great walking/running trail that starts and ends near the Peak Tower and circles Victoria Peak, providing amazing panoramic views.
 There's not much elevation change, so it's a pretty easy walk.
 Rather than describe the route in detail, I'll refer you to the Hong Kong Tourism Board's page about the trail.

 Hong Kong has a particularly delicious type of dessert cafe.
-If I were you, I would eat at these places every chance you get (which I did when I visited last summer).
+If I were you, I would eat at these places every chance you get.
 Hui Lau Shan specializes in mango desserts (with items such as "Mango Jelly in Mango Juice with Extra Mango") and has locations all over Kowloon; you can find one near the Tsim Sha Tsui Star Ferry pier and one on Mong Kok's Portland Street, for example.
 There's also Honeymoon Dessert, which has two locations in the cool Langham Place mall in Mong Kok (the location near the top floor, not the one by the food court, has better atmosphere), and Lucky Dessert in Causeway Bay across the street from the World Trade Center.

 Honeymoon Dessert in Sai Kung